Read 180 Syllabus

 - Enter the class quietly find your assigned seat and be ready to learn when the bell rings.
 Please have your pencils sharpened and start on bell work.

-- Turn in papers by passing them to the front of the room.
+- Turn in papers by passing them to the front of the room or placing them in the correct bin.

 - Please be quiet when moving centers.
 It is important to move quickly because time is important.
 You will only have 20 minutes in each center.